Planning to travel during COVID-19: step by step

 Before you travel

-- Organise a COVID-19 test if it’s required by your transit location, transport provider or the state/territory you’re arriving in.
+- Organise a COVID-19 test if required.
 Find out where to get tested from the local health authority.
-Make sure to only use a verified testing centre.
+Make sure only to use a verified testing centre.

 - Complete any entry declarations needed by the state or territory you're arriving in.